Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

 Austin Reaves Insights vs. the Warriors

-- This season, Austin Reaves has made 4.0 shots per game, which accounts for 7.4% of his team's total makes.
+- Reaves has taken 7.7 shots per game this season and made 4.0 per game, which account for 6.7% and 7.4%, respectively, of his team's total.

-- He's connected on 1.3 threes per game, or 9.7% of his team's makes from beyond the arc this season.
+- He's put up 3.4 threes per game, or 8.4% of his team's shots from beyond the arc this season.

 - Reaves' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- On defense, the Warriors have given up 117.1 points per game, which is 21st-best in the NBA.
+- Defensively, the Warriors are 21st in the NBA, conceding 117.1 points per contest.

-- On the glass, the Warriors have allowed 43.3 rebounds per game, which puts them 15th in the league.
+- On the boards, the Warriors are 15th in the league, giving up 43.3 rebounds per contest.

-- Looking at assists, the Warriors have conceded 25.7 per game, 15th in the league.
+- The Warriors are the 15th-ranked squad in the league, conceding 25.7 assists per game.

 Austin Reaves vs. the Warriors